 The Lupine plant grows all over the BC coast in great numbers.
 The flower is a herbaceous perennial, up to 75 cm tall.
 Leaves are divided into 10 to 15 narrowly oblong leaflets.
 The leaflets are semi-smooth above, and hairy beneath.
 Bonnet shaped flowers are born in racemes on a single-center stalk that is up to 25 cm long.
 The flowers bloom in early to mid-summer displaying their wide range of colors from deep blue, purple, light blue, lavender, rose, pink, yellow, and white.

 The fruit is a pod about 2.5 cm long containing several somewhat flattened seeds.
-The seeds are cream colored and irregularly circular, and no more than 1 cm in diameter.
+The seeds are cream-colored and irregularly circular, and no more than 1 cm in diameter.

 Species and taxonomic differentiation’s between species are insufficiently characterized.
-Different lupines produce varying syndromes in a a given species of livestock.
+Different lupines produce varying syndromes in a given species of livestock.